 The most treasured dogmas of both parties gave rise to inescapable frictions.
 The jesuits were committed to the Biblical creation story and Biblical history, neither of which placed the Chinese at the center of things where they believed they belonged.
 The Chinese doctrine of the five phases of change could not be reconciled with Western physics; and the concept of qi, a life force that permeated everything, seemed to the jesuits to be a throwback to pantheism.
 By 1670, the jesuits were no more than tolerated by China’s ruling class.

 The final break was initiated by Rome, which came to believe that the jesuits were insufficiently strict in imposing Catholic dogma upon their Chinese converts.
 In 1701 the pope took steps to ensure that the converts did not practice traditional Chinese rituals, such as those related to ancestor worship.
 The emperor retaliated by deporting missionaries and, after 1706, requiring all resident missionaries to obtain an imperial certificate and abide by its conditions.
-He also revoked the Edict of Toleration (1692) which had recognized Roman Catholicism, protected their churches and missions, and permitted Chinese people to adopt Christianity.
+He also revoked the Edict of Toleration (1692) which had recognized Roman Catholicism, protected its churches and missions, and permitted Chinese people to adopt Christianity.
 In 1717 he banned all missionary work in China.

 In 1773 the pope abolished the jesuits, citing as his reason the averred Jesuit practice of placing Chinese and Christian rituals on an equal footing.
 The last jesuit to learn that his order had been dissolved must have been far, far away from Rome.
 Perhaps he was in the Forbidden City, leading the Astrocalendrical Bureau.